 - If you are concerned about your health, don’t be afraid to talk to your GP about any issues you might be having, so that any problems are managed as quickly and effectively as possible.

-- A healthy diet and regular exercise are as important for you as they are for the person diagnosed.
+- A healthy diet and staying active are as important for you as they are for the person diagnosed.

 Your GP will be the first stop when accessing health and social services.

 Be honest about your needs, your feelings, and what you think would help.